 ACLOCAL_AMFLAGS contains options to pass to aclocal when aclocal.m4 is to be rebuilt by make.
-This line is also used by autoreconf (see Section "Using autoreconf to Update configure Scripts" in The Autoconf Manual) to run aclocal with suitable options, or by autopoint (see Section "Invoking the autopoint Program" in GNU gettext tools) and
+This line is also used by autoreconf (see Section "Using autoreconf to Update configure Scripts" in The Autoconf Manual) to run aclocal with suitable options, or by autopoint (see Section "Invoking the autopoint Program" in GNU gettext tools) and gettextize (see Section "Invoking the gettextize Program" in GNU gettext tools) to locate the place where Gettext's macros should be installed.
+So even if you do not really care about the rebuild rules, you should define ACLOCAL_AMFLAGS.

 When aclocal -I m4 is run, it will build a aclocal.m4 that m4_includes any file from m4/ that defines a required macro.
-Macros not found locally will still be searched in systemwide directories, as explained in Section 5.5 [Macro search path], page 16.
+Macros not found locally will still be searched in system-wide directories, as explained in Section 5.5 [Macro search path], page 16.